vsmalladi/somatic_dna_wdl/README.md

 to determine which variables are required.
 All required variables will be defined from the Reference JSON in config, the pairing/sample info or the custom inputs JSON.

-Any URI for a file will be validated to ensure you can read the file (unless the `--skip-validate` flag is used).
+Most URIs for files will be validated to ensure you can read the file (unless the `--skip-validate` flag is used).
+If a pipeline has the variable `production` and/or `external` and these are set to true then the pipeline will skip tasks that require private NYGC files or licenses.
+Because of this if either `production` or `external` are true for a workflow private NYGC files will not have their uris validated.

 Next, the input JSON will be compared to the original WDL and the program will exit if any required variable could not be found and will need to be provided in the custom input JSON.